StCNA/RaspPi-GEO/README.md

 Detects and records ArUco tags in view
 Creates new project in database

-Result: Project becomes active and displays in project info panel
+Result: Project becomes active and displays in project info panel and data is uploaded and storedon database

 ADD BOAT